nobrakal/spacelambda/README_artifact.md

 imported into VirtualBox 6.1 through File > Import Appliance.
 The VM's login and password are both "user", although no login should be required.

-Inside the VM, one can open file e.g. `adequacy.v` by opening a terminal (Ctrl-Alt-T) and typing `coqide project/src/adequacy.v`.
+Inside the VM, one can open file e.g. `wp_adequacy.v` by opening a terminal (Ctrl-Alt-T) and typing `opam exec -- coqide project/src/wp_adequacy.v`.
 Replace `coqide` with `emacs` to run Proof General instead.

 ### Option 2: installation for OPAM users